 Sydney's tandoori chicken, fired the right way.

-A real clay tandoor.
-Charcoal at 400°C. Chicken marinated overnight in hung yoghurt, mustard oil and Punjabi spices.
-Six tandoori chicken kebabs on the menu — and a decade of getting the char right.
+A real coal-and-clay tandoor.
+450°C from 5pm.
+Chicken marinated overnight in hung yoghurt, mustard oil and Punjabi spices.
+Six tandoori variants on the menu — and a decade of getting the char right.

 Bhatti Da Murg